Bus driver, game official shortages hitting high school sports hard

 Many school leaders say they have some transportation concerns, but the depth of the problem varies.

-"Our bus company is doing a pretty good job so far," said Elk River AD Mike Cunningham.
+"Our bus company is doing a pretty good job so far," Elk River AD Mike Cunningham said.
 "But we're doing the bare minimum."

-Gerrety said he's taken steps he previously rarely considered, such as leaning on other schools to get his student-athletes to their destination.
+Gerrety said he has taken steps he previously rarely considered, such as leaning on other schools to get his student-athletes to their destination.

 "We had Minnetonka here for a ninth-grade football game and I asked [Minnetonka AD] Ted Schultz if our 10th-grade team could ride on their bus to get to their game back at Minnetonka," he said.